-Subclass 151 is permanent residency allowing former permanent residents and certain people who have served in the Australian Defence Force to settle and live in Australia indefinitely.
-Depending on your circumstances, you must either satisfy:
+Subclass 151 visa is permanent residency that allows individuals, who have previously been permanent residents or served in the Australian Defence Force, to settle and live in Australia.
+Depending on circumstances, the applicants must either satisfy:

 Long Residence Requirement

-You must be younger than 45 years of age at the time of the application; and
+- Applicants must be younger than 45 years of age at the time of the application;

-If 18 years or older - You must have spent at least 9 years in Australia as a Permanent resident before you turned 18; and
+- If the applicants are 18 years or older, they must have spent at least 9 years in Australia as a Permanent resident before 18 years of age;

-If younger than 18 - You must have spent at least half of your life in Australia as a permanent resident; and
+- If the applicants are younger than 18 years old, they must have spent at least half of their life in Australia as a permanent resident;

-You must not have acquired an Australian citizen;
+- Applicants must not have acquired and denounced an Australia citizenship;

 Defence Services Requirement

-Served for fewer than 3 months in the Australian Defence Force because you were discharged on medical grounds.
+- Applicants had served fewer than 3 months in the Australian Defence Force because they were discharged on medical grounds.

 Additional public interest criteria may be imposed depending on the grounds for the application, the location and age of the applicant at the time of application.
 The applicable criteria usually include 4001, 4002, 4003, 4004, 4009, 4010, 4021 and 4019 (if applicable).